1 Day Eating Okonomiyaki in Osaka

 CANAL STAY: Imperial Hotel Osaka ($511.02 for two nights, split among two people)

-Beware—there is both a Imperial Hotel Osaka and an Osaka Imperial Hotel; this review details the former, and if you do end up booking a room there be sure you’re directing any taxis to the correct location!
+Beware—there is both an Imperial Hotel Osaka and an Osaka Imperial Hotel.
+This review details the former, and if you do end up booking a room there, be sure you’re directing any taxis to the correct location!
 That caveat aside, this five-star hotel is generally catered to business personnel with conference rooms and offices located on the premises—but you can enjoy this elevated luxury as a simple tourist too!

 What to Do in Osaka?